DcentWallet/dcent-provider/README.md

 # dcent-provider

 This package is ethereum web3 provider of D'CENT Biometric Wallet.
 It is the wrapping package communicating with [`dcent-web-connector`](https://github.com/DcentWallet/dcent-web-connector).
+Since `dcent-web-connector` can be used only on desktop environment via USB interface, this package only for desktop environment.

 ## Prerequisite